bchareyre/yade-mpi/doc/sphinx/installation.rst

 * For latest builds from trunk::

-	sudo add-apt-repository ppa:yade-pkg/snapshots    # for latest releases sudo apt-get update
+	sudo add-apt-repository ppa:yade-pkg/snapshots    # for latest ddaily (mostly) releases sudo apt-get update
-	sudo apt-get install yade-bzr...
+	sudo apt-get install yade-daily

+After you added whether stable or snapshot PPAs, you will get automatically the updates of the package, when they arrive the PPA.

 More detailed instructions are available at the corresponding pages of ppa`s (links above).

 Source code
 ------------

 Installation from source code is reasonable, when you want to add or modify constitutive laws, engines or functions...
 Installing the latest trunk version allows one to use newly added features, which are not yet available in packaged versions.

 Download
 ^^^^^^^^^^